 The local roads are in pretty good condition but potholes are common, even on main roads.
 Driving can be pretty chaotic, particularly in towns and cities, and the traffic rules seem to be pretty random at best!
 If choosing to drive we advise you avoid major town and city centres, drive slowly and pay extra attention to the other road users sometimes erratic behaviour.

-Breakfast is included at Soul & Surf India including fruits, breads, eggs, cereals, home-made muesli, yoghurt & local honey interspersed on some days with local south Indian breakfasts like Iddli & Ulli curry and sambar.
-We’ll throw a barbecue party each week and we use our wood-fired pizza oven a couple of times week on our film nights.
+Breakfast is included at Soul & Surf India including fruits, breads, eggs, home-made muesli, yoghurt & local honey interspersed on some days with local south Indian breakfasts like masala dhosas and upma.
+Each week we throw a barbeque party, host a traditional Keralan feast, and we use our wood-fired pizza oven a couple of times week on our film nights.
 There are an abundance of restaurants and cafes on Varkala cliff top including Keralan curries and tandooris, fantastic seafood, european classics such as pizza and pasta.
-Plus local spots in town offering delicious thali lunches, delicious spicy dhosas, parathas and biryanis mostly at under £1 a meal.
+Plus local spots in town offering delicious thali lunches, spicy dhosas, parathas and biryanis mostly at under £1 a meal.
 Vegetarian food is plentiful in both local and tourist restaurants.
 Check your room booklet for our local recommendations.

 The surrounding area is rich in culture and perfect for exploring on a hired scooter.
 Visit nearby temples, check out the local fishermen’s catch as they bring in their nets or stroll along empty golden sand beaches and take a swim in the tropically warm Arabian Sea.
 In the tourist destination of Varkala Cliff you can shop, while away the hours in cafes or sunbathe on it’s stunning cliff-backed beach.
 Kerala is the home of Ayurveda and we recommend a massage after a surf or consult one of the experts for a week long treatment.
 We’ve found an amazingly charismatic local lady, the finest south Indian cook we’ve come across, who will give cooking classes in the afternoon making numerous vegetarian curries, dhals and raitas before devouring them in the evening.